kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-23-Chilies,-Noodles,-and-Lamb&#58;-11-Must-Eat-Dishes-in-Xi'an-From-the-Muslim-Quarter-and-Beyond.md

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140623-xian-food/20140623-xian-food-muslim-quarter-32.jpg "Dumplings")

-So they aren't the most delicate-skinned, expertly-made dumplings in all of China, but the dumplings in the muslim quarter are unique in that they forgo the standard pork filling for beef or&mdash;better yet&mbath;chopped mutton.
+So they aren't the most delicate-skinned, expertly-made dumplings in all of China, but the dumplings in the muslim quarter are unique in that they forgo the standard pork filling for beef or&mdash;better yet&mdash;chopped mutton.
 Heavily spiced and not-too juicy, the purse-shaped steamed dumplings are served with a dish of black vinegar slicked with roasted chili oil.

 P.S. the word for lamb is <em>yang rou</em> (beef is <em>niu rou</em>).
 Learn it well, as it'll serve you at times like this.